 Do you want to learn how to DIY some gold leaf candle holders?
-Here are the steps to create some authentic gilded looking candle holders.
+Here are the steps to create some authentic gilded style candle holders.

 I was out and about looking for vintage items when I stumbled across a pair of vintage wall sconces (AKA wall mounted candle holders).
 At one point, someone had half heartedly tried to paint them white.
 They looked a little sad and because of that – they were extremely affordable.
 (As in $5 for the pair).